-Ohio Wesleyan offers emergency funds of up to $1,000 to help eligible students pay for non-school-related expenses that threaten their ability to remain enrolled at the University and to complete their degree.
+Ohio Wesleyan offers emergency funds of up to $2,000 to help eligible students with non-school-related expenses that threaten their ability to remain enrolled at the University and to complete their degree.

 What They Cover

 OWU Emergency Funds are available to assist students with unexpected emergency expenses, such as vehicle repairs, travel and transportation expenses, emergency medical bills not covered by insurance, food and other necessary items.
 Emergency funds are not available to pay for school-related expenses such as tuition, room and board and health insurance, travel-away opportunities, or personal technology.
 Eligible students can receive a maximum of $2,000.00 over the course of their time as an OWU student.

 To be eligible for OWU Emergency Funds, U.S. students must have completed the FAFSA (Free Application for Federal Student Aid) and have an expected family contribution (EFC) of $12,000 or less per year (the Office of Financial Aid is able to help verify eligibility if needed).
 Needs for international students will be assessed in consultation with the Dean of Students office.

 How to Apply